After working on cars for so many years, I have found that some parts don't need to be replaced. They just need a quick cleanup or repair!

 Get More Miles Out of Your Spark Plugs

 The spark plug is the life source in an engine.
-Whether it's a Brigg's & Stratton rototiller or a Chevy 454, the life IS the spark plugs.
+Whether it's a Brigg's & Stratton rototiller or a Chevy 454, the life is the spark plugs.

 Spark plugs are mighty little workers.
 In my opinion, the spark plugs are the hardest working part in a vehicle next to the tires.
 They are in constant demand from the very moment the engine is started.
 They are working, non-stop, until the moment the key is shut off.
-They are so small, yet they affect several key functions of in a vehicle, such as idling, power, acceleration and fuel consumption.
+They are so small, yet they affect several key functions in a vehicle, such as idling, power, acceleration, and fuel consumption.

 You can increase the life of a spark plug by several thousand miles just by cleaning and adjusting the gap.

 There is a normal build-up of soot from thousands of explosions a day that collects on the spark plug.
 The thousands of explosions each day cause the electrode to slowly wear down.
 The gap increases, which in turn, affects the fuel economy of the vehicle.
 Cleaning the spark plug will restore it to like new.

 First, get your ratchet and a spark plug socket together.
 The spark plug socket has a rubber piece inside of it to protect the spark plug from the hard metal of the socket.
 You may need an extension in order to seat the socket on the spark plug correctly.

 Clean the Spark Plug With Sandpaper

 Now that you have the spark plug out, using a piece of fine sandpaper (180 grit or higher) gently sand it.